stpierre/resume/README.rst

   across Engineering, and company-wide on a huge range of huge range of initiatives, including application configuration, code resiliency, incident response and postmortems, and documentation
-* Coordinate and lead release engineering efforts, including managing CI, release, and deployment pipelines, tooling, and infrastructure
+* Coordinated and led release engineering efforts, including managing CI, release, and deployment pipelines, tooling, and infrastructure
 * Lead code quality efforts as our principal product has grown from two primary contributors to dozens